 The cutting of the cake is usually the only event at the reception.
 The bride and groom cut the cake together and then feed the cake to each other with entwined arms, trying not to destroy the bride's elaborate makeup in the process.
 Then a piece of the cake would also be cut for each of the parents and grandparents and they too would be fed by the bride and groom holding the cake together.

 At more elaborate ethnic Chinese weddings, there could be a sit-down wedding reception.
 If this is the case, expect an elaborate 9 to 10 course meal.
 It could feature Chinese cuisine only, or be mixed with western dishes as well.
-There could be a female singer or two, usually from Taiwan.
+There could be a female singer for entertainment.
 Occasionally, friends or family members will get up from the audience to sing for the wedding couple.
 The head tables will usually get a bottle of cognac or whiskey.
 At the weddings of the very wealthy, beer, wine or champagne maybe served to the guests.

 Some common practices from a traditional Sundanese (West Java) wedding ceremony:

 - The bridegroom is welcomed with the umbul-umbul, a decoration indicating that a wedding ceremony is going on, which is also auspicious for the bridegroom.

 - The welcome is followed by a procession of ladies with candles.
 They pray to the Almighty seeking His blessing in order that there maybe no hindrances in the ceremony.